CoLRev-Environment/search-query/docs/source/translate.rst

 Translate
 ==========================================================

-The ``translate`` functionality allows you to take a search query written for one database platform and automatically convert it into the correct syntax for another.
-This is useful when you want to run the same query across multiple literature databases (e.g., PubMed, Web of Science, or EBSCO) without rewriting it manually.
+The ``translate`` functionality converts a search query written for one database platform into the correct syntax for another platform.
+This is useful when running the same query across multiple literature databases (e.g., PubMed, Web of Science, or EBSCO) without rewriting it manually.